|

 to feel a certain dread.
 He didn't understand how "logical"

-hölle sind nicht logisch," he remembered
+hölle sind nicht logisch," Dayton

-Dayton saying once, "When are they ever logical?"
+once, "When are they ever logical?"
 "Muss ich zustimmen" "I

 Bri felt the burning focus of